 Medical Records: Security and Access

-Security experts believe that this can help to solve one of the main problems and vulnerabilities with the medical records and data pipeline: tracking and securing ownership and transmission of private medical files.
+Security experts believe that this can help solve one of the main problems and vulnerabilities with the medical records and data pipeline: tracking and securing ownership and transmission of private medical files.
 Unlike a personal financial record, which consumers can access and monitor at any point by simply ordering a copy of their credit report or checking their credit card and bank statements for suspicious activity, patients have surprisingly limited (if any) access to their own medical files, let alone how that information is stored or shared.
-It is also incredibly difficult to know if and when an individual patient’s records have been exposed to unauthorized access.
+It is also challenging to know if and when an individual patient’s records have been exposed to unauthorized access.

 Blockchain and HIPPA Compliance